thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/backend_specific.md

 Type: *String*

-Specifies the URL to connect to the database on.
+Specifies the URL to connect to the database (either H2 or Postgres) on.

 #### `user`